srikarvaka/srikarvaka.github.io/_posts/2019-02-01-Cross-validation.md

 The obvious pitfall of this way of splitting is that it does not take into consideration the population of various target classes in the data.
 This could lead to one or more classes not appearing in training set thus enabling model to overfit on labels appearing in training set.

-To overcome this we need have something that helps us to split the data according to the percentage of classes so that we have it evenly distributed in training and validation data.
+To overcome this we need have a resampling technique that helps us to split the data according to the percentage of classes so that we have it evenly distributed in training and validation data.
 Stratified split helps us to achieve that.

 ### Stratified split